-An RN is qualified to administer medications and treatment to patients, coordinate plans for patient care, perform diagnostic tests and analyze results, instruct patients on how to manage illnesses after treatment and oversee other workers such as LPNs, nursing aides and home care aides.
+An RN is qualified to administer medications and treatment to patients, coordinate plans for patient care, perform diagnostic tests and analyze results, instruct patients on how to manage illnesses after treatment and oversee other workers such as LPNs, nursing aides, and home care aides.

-Northwest Technical College is a regionally accredited college by the Higher Learning Commission.
+Northwest Technical College is regionally accredited by the Higher Learning Commission.
 The nursing program is approved by the Minnesota Board of Nursing.
 The associate degree nursing programs are nationally accredited by the Accreditation Commission for Education in Nursing, or ACEN.

 Employment opportunities have experienced a major expansion in recent years.
 Graduates are currently employed in acute-care hospitals, state hospitals, long-term care facilities including nursing homes and rehabilitation hospitals, clinics and physicians’ offices, group homes and child care centers, health care and public health agencies, armed services, school nursing, industry and private homes.